ejschoen/lein-deps-table/README.md

 Put `[org.clojars.ejschoen/lein-deps-table "0.1.0"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:

     $ lein deps-table :dependencies deps.csv
     $ lein deps-table :dependencies deps.csv :deep true